CIDS-484-Spring-2024/ChatCat-GPT/README.md

 ----------------------------------------------------------------
 Current progress update - 02/26/2024

-A big part of GPTs is Neural Networks.
-Python has one of it's own and is called "Lightning" which is something created in "PyTorch" so it got the name "PyTorch Lightning".
+A big part of GPTs is Neural Networks and what you use to train those Neural Networks.
+Python has a training library of it's own called and known as "Lightning" which is something created in "PyTorch" so it got the name "PyTorch Lightning".
 Following is one of a few videos I am watching about this specific part of my project (Neural Network)